seifferth/dollar_templates/readme.md

 ## Installing

 This repository uses python setuptools and can be installed with pip.
-To install timesheet into the current user's home directory, for instance, you can simply invoke `pip install --user .`.
+To install dollar_templates into the current user's home directory, for instance, you can simply invoke `pip install --user .`.

 ## Usage